-P/E ratio of 15 indicates that an investor is willing to pay 15 times the current value of the company.
+A P/E ratio of 15 indicates that an investor is willing to pay 15 times the company’s current value.

-Average Industry P/E is 18.
-Here, we can say that company B’s share is expensive as compare to industry standards.
+The average industry P/E is 18.
+So here, we can say that company B’s share is expensive compared to industry standards.

 Example #2 – Low P/E, Low Growth

-As per the below table, the earning per share of the company is increasing at a rate of 10% every year and the price of the share is also increasing at the same rate.
-P/E ratio remains the same every year.
+As per the below table, the company’s earnings per share are increasing at a rate of 10% every year, and the share price is also increasing at the same rate.
+As a result, the P/E ratio remains the same every year.

 Example #3 – High P/E, High Growth

 Here, the company is growing at a 100% rate every year.
-The earnings per share are getting double in year 2 and 3.
-Price of the share is also increasing at a high rate.
+The earnings per share are getting doubled in years 2 and 3.
+The price of the share is also increasing at a high rate.
 Hence, the P/E ratio is also maintained high.

 Example #4 – Low P/E, Negative Growth

-Below table shows the negative growth of the company over the years 2 & 3.
-Since the earning per share is declining, the price of the share is also reducing.
-P/E ratio is also reducing.
+The table below shows the company’s negative growth over the years 2 & 3.
+Since the earnings per share are declining, the share price is also reducing.
+As a result, the P/E ratio is also reducing.

 Example #5 – Moderate P/E, Steady Growth

-Here, the earnings per share and market price of shares of the company are increasing at a very high rate but the price to earnings ratio is not increasing at the same rate.
-This happens mostly in the case of cyclical companies.
+Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price-to-earnings ratio is not increasing at the same rate.
+But, again, it happens mostly in the case of cyclical companies.

 Reasons for High P/E and Low P/E

-Here are the few reasons for low P/E –
+Here are a few reasons for low P/E –

-- Stock is undervalued: It is possible that the stock price is valued at a lower rate.
+- Undervalued stock: The stock price may be valued at a lower rate.

-- Low growth or negative growth: Companies’ P/E ratio depends upon the growth of the company.
+- Low growth or negative growth: Companies’ P/E ratio depends upon the company’s growth.

-- Future prospects: If future prospects of the company are not great, it will result in low P/E.
+- Prospects: If the company’s prospects are not great, it will result in low P/E.

-Here are the few reasons for High P/E –
+Here are a few reasons for High P/E –

-- Stock is overvalued: More investors are interested in the stock of the company which will result in a higher price and higher P/E ratio.
+- Stock is overvalued: More investors are interested in the company’s stock, which will result in a higher price and higher P/E ratio.

-- High Growth: Companies’ P/E ratio depends upon the growth of the company.
+- High Growth: A company’s P/E ratio depends upon the company’s growth.

-- Future prospects: If future prospects of the company are expected to be great, it will result in high P/E.
+- Prospects: If the company’s prospects are expected to be great, it will result in high P/E.

-- Earnings multiplier or P/E ratio is an important tool to know about the company’s financial health.
+- The earnings multiplier or P/E ratio is an essential tool to know about the company’s financial health.

 - Investors can compare the P/E ratio of various companies and decide where the investment is to be made.

-- P/E ratio also indicates how the company is performing as compared to the industry peers.
+- P/E ratio also indicates how the company is performing compared to the industry peers.

-Hence, the price to earnings ratio is an important tool to analyze the company’s stock.
-P/E ratio compares the company’s stock price to its earnings per share.
-Higher P/E ratio could imply higher growth prospects for the company or stock is overvalued.
+Hence, the price-to-earnings ratio is an essential tool to analyze the company’s stock.
+The P/E ratio compares its stock price to its earnings per share.
+A Higher P/E ratio could imply higher growth prospects for the company or the stock is overvaluedStock Is OvervaluedOvervalued Stocks refer to stocks having more current market value than their real earning potential or the P/E Ratio.
+Overvaluation of stocks might occur due to illogical decision making or deterioration in a Company’s financial health. .
 On the other hand, a lower P/E ratio indicates low growth or undervaluation of stock.